|

 and the den for the first few weeks

 of life.
-By 10 days they
+By 10 days bears

 have a thin fur coat althought